AlwaysOfflineSoftware/PygameGraphingLibrary/README.md

 **To Do:**
 =====================

-* Add title options to all charts

-* Add legends options to all charts

 * Add value display on hover options to all charts

+* Add labels for line and plot chart value increments